-As illustrated in the Figure 1, the share of the traction energy is normally much more than half of the total energy consumption.
+The share of the traction energy is normally much more than half of the total energy consumption.
 For each rail network, the traction energy consumption is determined by many dynamic factors such as driving techniques, characteristics of the trains, alignments and natural environment of the tracks, operation management, etc.

-2.1 Valencia metro network
+2.1.
+Valencia metro network

 Valencia metro operator agency is called Ferrocarrils de la Generalitat Valenciana (FGV), which operates nine narrow-gauge lines (equal to 1000 mm).
-Its network consists of more than 156 km, of which around 27 km is underground.
+Its network consists of more than 156 km, of which around 27 km is underground (see Fig. 1).
 The tension in metro lines are 1500 V DC and total annual energy consumption is around 64.5 GWh.